Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

 The objective is to train a CNN to recognize hand-written digits using the famous MNIST dataset.

-If you are new to CNN's I recommend watching all these videos to gain the concepts needed to understand this post.
+If you are new to CNN's I recommend watching all the videos below to obtain the concepts needed to understand this post.
 Note, some of the videos dive into Kera’s coding but it’s actually very comparable to Flux.

 [Convolutional Neural Networks (CNNs) explained](https://www.youtube.com/watch?v=YRhxdVk_sIs)